What is the course about?

 This course is for singers familiar with the workshop format: independently learning songs and presenting them in front of their peers.
 Songs will be project-based from the classical song repertoire in order to consolidate and expand the skills acquired in the previous levels.
 You will be encouraged to use your voice in a more flexible and artistic manner and to further develop your awareness of critical evaluation in singing.

-At this level, singers prepare songs in advance so that the class can focus on technique, communication and performance.
+At this level, singers prepare songs in advance so that the class can focus on technique, communication, interpretation and performance.
 Singers will also be encouraged to explore more musically complex pieces and to perform songs from memory.

 What will we cover?